mkgunasinghe/examples/README.md

 iii.
 Color specific regions/cities and stack variable names on map.

   *Article parsing and processing on Python:
->Use newspaper, nltk, xlwt packages to;
+>i.
+Use newspaper, nltk, xlwt packages to;
+ii.
 Download and parse articles from Bloomberg, CNN, and the Economist.
+iii.
 Extract 'title', 'link', and 'keywords' associated with articles.
+iv.
 Write data on an Excel workbook.